-Mutual life insurance companies, also known as “Mutuals”, have no shareholders.
-The policy owners are members of the corporation controlling the insurer and this grants them membership rights.
+Mutual insurance companies, also known as “Mutuals”, have no shareholders.
+The policy owners are members of the mutual insurer which grants them membership rights.

-The rights of a mutual company policyholder include:
+The rights of a mutual insurance company policyholder include:

 - Contractual benefits, such as *dividends declared by the board of directors